-After this offering, our executive officers, directors and principal shareholders, if they choose to act together, will continue to have the ability to control or significantly influence all matters submitted to shareholders for approval.
+Our executive officers, directors and principal shareholders, if they choose to act together, will continue to have the ability to control or significantly influence all matters submitted to shareholders for approval.
 Furthermore, many of our current directors were appointed by our principal shareholders.

-Following the completion of this offering, our executive officers, directors and greater than 5% shareholders, in the aggregate, will own approximately % of our total issued and outstanding ordinary shares (assuming no exercise of the underwriters' option to purchase additional Class A ordinary shares and no exercise of outstanding options), or % of the total voting power.
+As of March 31, 2023, our executive officers, directors and greater than 5% shareholders, in the aggregate, will beneficially own approximately 76.2% of our total issued and outstanding ordinary shares, or 92.2% of the total voting power.
 Furthermore, certain of our current directors were appointed by our principal shareholders.
 As a result, such persons or their appointees to our board of directors, acting together, will have the ability to control or significantly influence all matters submitted to our board of directors or shareholders for approval, including the appointment of our management, the election and removal of directors and approval of any significant transaction, as well as our management and business affairs.
 This concentration of ownership may have the effect of delaying, deferring or preventing a change in control, impeding a merger, consolidation, takeover or other business combination involving us, or discouraging a potential acquiror from making a tender offer or otherwise attempting to obtain control of our business, even if such a transaction would benefit other shareholders.